 The proposed ban on single-use plastics and the dismissal of compostable materials is perplexing.
 Without significant investment, the phase-out remains a vanity measure not aimed at reducing total volumes of virgin plastic imported into the country.
 Certified bio-based material solutions are compatible with a bio-economy, like materials derived from agriculture or food waste.
 Certified compostables are designed to decompose with food waste, removing mechanical requirements of separation representing a fit for purpose replacement for fossil fuel-based plastics.
 Contamination is a non-issue

 Currently, 15 percent of waste in landfill is food and this is not insignificant.
 Kerbside compostable collections that included certified compostable packaging products would divert more than 333,881 tonnes of food waste in addition to billions of items of compostable takeout containers.
 There’s no perfect solution but what is the point of singing this song of sustainability—of promoting clean green Aotearoa if people don’t have access to composting?
 Materials and waste are as much about culture and takeaways are not going anywhere.
 Compostable products were designed to help tackle the vast amounts of plastic packaging used in takeaway food deliveries, minimising the environmental impact of convenience culture.

 If you found this article interesting, share it with others.
-If you are a business seeking to reduce your impact further, please get in touch to learn more about our products and closed-loop collection service, Compost Collect.
-If you are an impacted business, are you prepared for the phase-out?
-Please get in touch.Sign this.
-Petition of Gordon Eyes: Tax the use of virgin plastics in manufacturing and imports.
+If you are a business seeking to reduce your impact further or are impacted by the phase-out, get in touch to learn more about our products and closed-loop collection service, Compost Collect.